COVID-19 Frequently Asked Questions

 The USF COVID-19 Management Team is closely monitoring developments with the new coronavirus, COVID-19.

-Over the weekend of March 21-22, the university learned of two confirmed cases of COVID-19 among members of our USF community.
-These two individuals had not been on campus for at least two weeks and are at home recovering.
+The university has learned of four confirmed cases of COVID-19 among members of our USF community.
+These individuals have not been on campus since March 6, and are at home recovering.
 The university is in close contact with the San Francisco Department of Public Health (SFDPH) about these two instances, and SFDPH recommends no further action at this time beyond continued close monitoring.
-Consistent with earlier protocol, USF officials have been in touch with members of our community who may have had contact with the two individuals.
+Consistent with earlier protocol, USF officials have been in touch with members of our community who may have had contact with these individuals.
 Read more »

 Yes.
 You will work with your designated contact, Diane Sweeney in Human Resources, and supervisor to review to discuss working remotely.
 If this cannot be accommodated, you will receive your regular pay for the period of self-isolation.

 This policy relies on self-disclosure.
 In addition, supervisory personnel are responsible for supporting community members affected by these circumstances and will address any issues through the existing administrative structure.

 Students who are experiencing increased anxiety or stress may see a counselor at Counseling and Psychological Services (CAPS) located in Gillson Hall, Lower Level (415) 422-6352.
 Hours are Monday through Friday 8:30 a.m. to 5 p.m.
 Some early evening meetings available by appointment.